‘The Young And The Restless’ Spoilers Weekly Video Preview: Adam Takes Things Too Far

 With so many people against him, Adam turns to Sharon (Sharon Case) as his last resort.
 He’s ruthless and a master manipulator, and it looks like Sharon may fall under Adam’s spell.
 Although she just had Rey (Jordi Vilasuso) move into her home, it seems as if Sharon and Adam get intimately acquainted with each other.
 It’s possible that the sequence shown is a dream or a fantasy, but if not, then things for Sharon and Rey could get rocky very quickly, which won’t be something Faith (Alyvia Alyn Lind) will appreciate at all.

 Adam is out for himself, and Victoria and Nick will fight to keep Adam from harming their families.
-Unfortunately, for Victoria that could mean helping ensure Adam leaves Genoa City while Nick’s focus will be on keeping Christian as well as protecting Chelsea and Connor, which could end up putting Nick and Victoria at odds too as things play out.
-Adam’s return has shaken things up already, and things get even crazier as next week progresses.
-The storyline is sure to be explosive with twists that nobody expects to see as Adam shows just how ruthless he can be.
+Unfortunately, for Victoria, that could mean helping to ensure Adam leaves Genoa City, while Nick’s focus will be on keeping Christian as well as protecting Chelsea and Connor, which could end up putting Nick and Victoria at odds.
+Adam’s return has shaken things up already, and things will get even crazier next week.
+The storyline is sure to be explosive with twists that nobody expects to see, as Adam shows just how ruthless he can be.